 - Head or jaw injury

-We don’t know the exact number of are affected by TMJ symptoms, but it appears to be more prevalent in women than in men.
+While anyone can develop TMD, it appears to be more prevalent in women than in men.

 If you have any of the above conditions and think it might be related to TMJ pain, please call our Austin, TX dental office to arrange an appointment.